delmarrerikaine/LPG-PCA/README.md

 # LPG-PCA-PY
-Python Implementation of LPG-PCA algorithm [1]
+Python Implementation of LPG-PCA algorithm [1].

+keywords: local pixel grouping, principal component analysis, image denoising, computer vision

 Algorithm is in the lpg_pca_impl.py file. compare.py used for comparison of the obtained results with median filter, block-matching and 3D filtering (BM3D), non-local means filter algorithms.
 For BM3D please look at original repository.